1934 Chrysler Airflow

 Why did Airflow fail?

-The 1934 Chrysler Airflow is a classic example of a car that was ahead of its time, but not in the way that the company had hoped.
+The Chrysler Airflow is a typical example of a vehicle that was ahead of its time, but not in the way that the manufacturer had anticipated.

-The Airflow was the first car to be designed using wind tunnel testing, resulting in a streamlined silhouette that was meant to improve both performance and fuel efficiency.
+The Airflow was the first car to be built using wind tunnel testing, yielding a streamlined shape intended to increase both performance and fuel efficiency.

-But despite its innovative design, the Airflow was a commercial flop, and the millions of dollars that Chrysler spent on advertising it likely didn't help.
+Despite its original design, the Airflow was a commercial flop, and Chrysler's millions of dollars in advertising most likely contributed to this.

-One of the biggest issues with the Airflow was that it simply looked too different than the cars of its day.
+One of the most significant concerns with the Airflow was that it simply looked too different from the cars of the day.

-In the 1930s, boxy designs were the norm, and the car-buying public simply wasn't ready for the sleek lines of the Airflow.
+In the 1930s, boxy designs were the standard, and the car-buying public was simply unprepared for the Airflow's streamlined lines.

-Additionally, the car wasn't particularly comfortable to ride in, with cramped rear seating and a bumpy ride due to the design of the suspension.
+Furthermore, the automobile was uncomfortable to ride in, with limited rear seats and a bumpy ride due to the suspension design.

 Despite these issues, Chrysler was determined to make the Airflow a success, pouring millions into advertising campaigns that touted its innovative design and fuel efficiency.